BitCANN/bitcann-contracts/README.md

    - **ExternalAuthNFT**: A specialized authorization NFT that resides within the Domain Contract but can be attached to any transaction, particularly utilized by [DomainOwnershipGuard.cash](#domainownershipguard) to prove existing domain ownership and enforce penalties on illegal auction attempts.
       - `category`: domainCategory

-If the domain has been inactive for > 2 years then the domain is considered abandoned and anyone can prove the inactivity and burn the Internal and External Auth NFTs to make the auction of auction possible.
+If the domain has been inactive for > `inactivityExpiryTime` then the domain is considered abandoned and anyone can prove the inactivity and burn the Internal and External Auth NFTs to make the domain available for auction.

 ## TLDs

-Top Level Domains (TLDs) like `.bch` and `.sat` do not exist within the contract system directly i.e in any nftCommitment or Contract.
-However, during the genesis phase, the Registry.cash contract is created using the `domainCategory`.
-The `authHead` should add the symbol and name as the TLD so it can be read by all the applications.
-This will make it the first and only entry in the `authChain`.
-Once this is done, the `authHead` should be burned by creating an OP_RETURN output as the first output.
+Top Level Domains (TLDs) like `.bch` and `.sat` do not exist within the contract system directly as a value.
+Instead, it exists in the AuthChain.

+During the genesis phase, the Registry.cash contract is initialized with the `domainCategory`.
+The `authHead` for this category must include the symbol and name as the TLD, making it accessible to all applications.
+This entry will be the first and only one in the `authChain`.
+After this step, the `authHead` must be permanently removed by creating an OP_RETURN output as the first output.

 ---